Fridays with Vicky 84

-I was almost ready to through in the towel with this site… but knowing that it got around 30 K visitors and was making me some decent money, kept me going.
+I was almost ready to through in the towel on this site… but knowing that it got around 30 K visitors and was making me some decent money, kept me going.

 What we decided to do at that point was to move the site to another host on a VPS.
 Some of the other sites that had little traffic and no sales I just deleted.

-In this whole transfering process my odesk guy that has been writing for me for months, just disapear.
-I had to make some hosting decissions with the site and needed help with that, he had also said that he would transfer the site, but there were no way for me to get hold of him.
+In this whole transferring process my oDesk guy that has been writing for me for months, just disappear.
+I had to make some hosting decisions with the site and needed help with that, he had also said that he would transfer the site, but there was no way for me to get hold of him.

 I decided to pay the hosting company to move the site.
-Had to pay another fee to make sure all the virus and hacked files where gone, but the site got moved…
+Had to pay another fee to make sure all the virus and hacked files were gone, but the site got moved…

 Found a great guy that could fix the final issues for me.